Job rejection sucks. This post will help you avoid it.

 - You need to have relevant experience for the job (even better if it’s progressively responsible experience).

-- Your resume must have a good format.
+- Your resume must have a good, easy-to-consume format.